ovh/debian-cis/README.md

 you can use the numerotation of the check it replaces inplace.
 For example we check the config of OSSEC (file integrity) in `1.4.x` whereas CIS recommends AIDE.

-Do not forget to specify in comment if it's a bonus check (suggested by CIS but not in the CIS numerotation), a legacy check (part from previous CIS specification but deleted in more recents one) or an OVH security check
+Do not forget to specify in comment if it's a bonus check (suggested by CIS but not in the CIS numerotation), a legacy check (part from previous CIS specification but deleted in more recents one) or an OVHcloud security check.
-(part of OVH security policy)
+(part of OVHcloud security policy)

 Code your check explaining what it does then if you want to test